 The Foundation is exempt from federal income taxes under provisions of Section 501(c)(3) of the Internal Revenue Code, except to the extent it has unrelated business income.
-Management has determined that the Foundation has no unrelated business income during the fiscal year ended September 30, 2023.
+Management has determined that the Foundation has unrelated business income related to advertising income during the fiscal year ended September 30, 2024 and thus the profit from these activities is subject to unrelated business income tax (UBIT).
 The Foundation's policy is to record interest and penalties related to income taxes as interest and other expense, respectively.
-At September 30, 2023, no interest and penalties have been or are required to be accrued.
-The Foundation is required to file Form 990 (Return of Organization Exempt from Income Tax) with the Internal Revenue Service (IRS).
+At fiscal year-end, no interest and penalties have been or are required to be accrued.
+The Foundation is required to file Form 990 (Return of Organization Exempt from Income Tax) annually and Form 990-T (Exempt Organization Business Income Tax Return) in fiscal years in which the Foundation is subject to UBIT with the Internal Revenue Service (IRS).
 These returns are generally subject to examination by the IRS for three years after they were filed.